The Art & Science of Persuasive Writing

 4:00 p.m. to 5:00 p.m.
 Professionalism and Ethics in Legal Writing

-We frequently work together with Bar Associations across the United States to present our seminar to the Bar's members.
-This is a great way to raise funds for your Bar and provide a unique program to your members.
-We like teaming up with Bars because we believe strong Bars are the bedrock of our profession - Lincolnesq feels good about helping you raise money to support the initiatives that are important to you and your members.
-Plus, your Bar already has a mailing list; the less time we have to spend marketing our seminars means we have more time to devote to expanding and improving our content.
+Working with Lincolnesq is a great way to raise funds for your Association and provide a unique program to your members.
+We team up with Bars and Paralegal associations because we believe these associations are the bedrock of our profession - Lincolnesq feels good about helping you raise money to support the initiatives that are important to you and your members.
+Plus, your Bar or Paralegal Association already has a mailing list; the less time we have to spend marketing our seminars means we have more time to devote to expanding and improving our content.